The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Data

 The final sample consists of 505 galaxies, of which $z_\mathrm{spec}$ comes from the FMOS-COSMOS catalog for 160 galaxies.
 Figure \ref{fig:histogam_zspec} shows the redshift distribution of our sample, where the subset of 345 galaxies whose $z_\mathrm{spec}$ is based on the zCOSMOS-deep catalog shows a nearly homogeneous coverage of the redshift range of interest.
-The additional component of 160 sources based on the FMOS-COSMOS catalog is limited to mostly between $1.4\lesssim z \lesssim1.7$.
+The additional component of 160 sources based on the FMOS-COSMOS catalog is mostly limited to the range $1.4\lesssim z \lesssim1.7$.
 The median redshift of the entire sample is $\left<z\right>_\mathrm{med}=1.556$.
-As shown below in Section \ref{sec:M_and_SFR}, the galaxies in our sample are typical Main Sequence galaxies in the range of $9.5 \lesssim \log(M_\ast/M_\odot) \lesssim 11$.
+As shown below in Section \ref{sec:M_and_SFR}, the galaxies in our sample are typical main-sequence (MS) galaxies in the stellar mass range of $9.5 \lesssim \log(M_\ast/M_\odot) \lesssim 11$.

-\subsection{Local sample}
+\subsection{Local Sample}

 Our goal is to measure the excess absorption due to the UV bump with respect to the so-called Calzetti law that is often adopted as a baseline attenuation curve.
 We thus compiled nearby ($\left<z\right>=0.012$) starburst galaxies from \citet{1994ApJ...429..582C}, \citet{1997AJ....113..162C}, and \citet{2000ApJ...533..682C}.
-The Calzetti et al. series of papers utilized in total 47 local ``starburst'' galaxies to infer the featureless attenuation curve.\footnote{The sample sizes in three Calzetti et al. (1994, 1997, and 2000) papers are, respectively, 39, 24, and 8.
+The Calzetti et al. series of papers utilized a total of 47 local ``starburst'' galaxies to infer the featureless attenuation curve.\footnote{The sample sizes in three Calzetti et al. (1994, 1997, and 2000) papers are, respectively, 39, 24, and 8.
 Excluding duplicates, the number of unique starburst galaxies is 47.} For 23 of these, \citet{1994ApJ...429..582C} measured the excess absorption in their spectra and showed that the bump feature is, on average, negligible compared to that seen in the MW and LMC extinction laws (see their Figure 13).
-We will utilize these measurements together with the available reddening $E(B-V)$ measurements (see Table 1 of \citealt{1994ApJ...429..582C}) for comparisons with our own results.
+We will utilize these measurements together with the available reddening $E(B-V)$ measurements (see Table 1 of \citealt{1994ApJ...429..582C}) for comparison with our own results.

-For these local sources we adopted the estimates of the stellar mass ($M_\ast$) and SFR inferred from \textit{GALEX} and \textit{WISE} photometry by \citet{2019ApJS..244...24L}, which are available for 28 sources.
-Within the subset of 23 for which the bump strength has been measured, the $M_\ast$ and SFR estimates are available for 17 out of them.
-We ignored 13 sources for which neither the bump measurements nor the $M_\ast$ and SFR estimates are available.